dankelley/dek_blog/_posts/2020-09-30-dislike-ggplot.md

 1. The function ought to choose an appropriate binwidth, instead of saying that it has chosen a poor default.
-2. While the ggplot graph looks pretty enough for a magazine, this default low-contrast style can be a problem for some viewers and some printing/reproduction methods.
+2. While the ggplot graph looks pretty enough for a magazine, the default low-contrast style can be a problem for some viewers and some printing/reproduction methods.
+(Yes, I know I can change to a more sensible style, but awkward defaults are annoying.)